HamzaZaidiX/Instagram-Python-Clone/README.md

 ## Setup/Installation Requirements

  My end user must have chrome must have:
- -visual code studio for writing your codes
+ - visual code studio for writing your codes
- -bootstrap for designing your application
+ - bootstrap for designing your application
- -ubuntu setup.
+ - ubuntu setup.
- -Github for hosting the project
+ - Github for hosting the project
- -and finally Heroku for deploying
+ - and finally Heroku for deploying

 ## Technologies Used

 My project used:
--HTML
+- HTML
--CSS
+- CSS
--bootstrap and python languages.
+- bootstrap and python languages.

 ## Code scaffolding